bbrous/chitgit_2022/src/readMe/NoteForm_info.md

               c. check if category form data exists already or is new        x

               d. update category
-                 if existant category - add noteId to categoryHolders if new category
+                 if existant category - add noteId to categoryHolders        x if new category
-                    - add new category to Category collection with noteId as first noteHolder in noteHolderArray
+                    - add new category to Category collection                x with noteId as first noteHolder in noteHolderArray

       7. Update keyword collection
-          a. check if keyword form data submitted is different from default
+          a. check if keyword form data submitted is                         x different from default

+            if isArrayDifferent(default, form) = [] ...                      x
-            if new submitted keyword array the same as default do nothing
+               then arrays same  - do nothing

-            if new submitted keyword array different from defualt create array of new-different-keywords
+            if isArrayDifferent(default, form) = [...someItems] ...          x
                note:  These are the only keywords that have to be changed in database or store

+             b. map through different-keywords                               x

+                (1) determine if keyword was deleted from default            x or added to default

+                      if kw deleted from default ... delete note Id from kwHoldersArray

+                      if kw added to default  - go to -(2)

-              b.  find out which new-differnt-keywords exist or are new next step is done with a map
+                (2)  find out which new-differnt-keywords exist or are new

                   - if new-differnt-keywords does NOT exist
                     c. add new-differnt-keyword  to keyword Collection with